BogdanTheGeek/semihost-ip/README.md

 sudo ip link set sl0 up
 sudo ip addr add 192.168.190.1 peer 192.168.190.2 dev sl0
 ```

+For the TCP/IP stack, I used uIP v9.0 as it is pretty popular and easy to port as well as being very small and having good examples.
+I used the picosoc-uip project as a reference for how to set up a minimal web server.
+My only change was to optimise the SLIP serialisation just a little bit to reduce the semihosting overhead.

 And that's it!
 You can now ping `192.168.190.2` or curl `http://192.168.190.2:80` to see the web server running on the microcontroller.